vllm-project/vllm-blog-source/_posts/2025-01-09-struct-decode-intro.md

 </figcaption>
 </figure>

-_in vLLM, you can use this by passing a JSON schema to the sampling params (either through Python SDK or HTTP requests)._
+_In vLLM, you can use this by passing a JSON schema to the sampling params (either through Python SDK or HTTP requests)._

 > Note: in some cases, it can even [improve](https://blog.dottxt.co/coalescence.html) the native decoding performance for LLM!